Invasive Species Alert

 If the disease outbreak was accidentally introduced on contaminated equipment then containment may be possible, but if non-native crayfish have been introduced then the disease is likely to become established with severe and probably irreversible ecological impact on Ireland’s freshwater fauna and flora if not acted on immediately.

-How the disease got to the Rivers and extent of spread from initial sites of infection infection is under investigation.
-There is no indication at this stage of how the disease reached the Lorrha River.
-It is however known that the outbreak on the Suir involved a different strain of the disease to that in the Cavan (2015) outbreak.
-Samples from the Lorrha River and the RIver Barrow are being tested to determine which strain has caused the outbreak of the disease.
+How the disease got to the rivers and extent of spread from initial sites of infection infection is under investigation.
+However, it is known that the outbreak on the River Suir in 2017 involved a different strain of the disease to that in the Cavan (2015) outbreak.
+Samples from other rivers have also shown two other different strains of the plague.
+This strongly suggests at that there were at least four different introduction events.

 Management actions taken to date: The following actions have been taken to date: